mikepowellwrites/mikepowellwrites.github.io/about.md

   the Oxford American, Vulture/New York and Deadspin.

 ---
 Hi.
-My name’s Mike Powell.
+My name is Mike Powell.
 I live in Tucson, Arizona.
-I’ve written for a variety of places print and web, including the New York Times Magazine, the Paris Review, Grantland, Pitchfork, the Ringer, Rolling Stone, the Oxford American, Vulture/New York and Deadspin.
+I’ve written for a variety of places print and web, including the New York Times Magazine, the Paris Review, Grantland, Pitchfork, the Ringer, the Oxford American, Vulture/New York and Deadspin.

 [Here](https://twitter.com/sternlunch) is my Twitter page.
 My email address is [revelatory@gmail.com](mailto:revelatory@gmail.com).
-Here is a picture of me thinking about my son.

 ![]({{ site.baseurl }}/uploads/images/mike-beard.jpg)